Can3299/CryptedXLS/README.md

 > cd storage/
 > ```
 > These commands allow you to enter your home directory.
 For example, you can access your downloads folder and documents folder within this directory.

+> ```
+> cd downloads/
+> ```
+> This command will allow you to enter your downloads folder, so you can copy the downloaded CryptedXLS file from there to Termux.
+(This command will work if your default download directory is "downloads").